Script Development / SQL Construction DFF.SQL

 'demo',

-# Corresponds to the second placeholder ?, dictionary automatically expands into multiple assignment syntaxes
+# Corresponding to the second placeholder ?, dictionaries automatically expand into multiple assignment syntaxes.

 {